sderev/wslshot/README.md

 ### File Copy Behavior

-As with the standard usage of `wslshot`, the specified image will be copied to your designated folder on the Linux VM.
+The specified image is copied to your designated directory on the Linux VM.

-## Integration in Vim
+## Vim Integration

-If `wslshot` is in your PATH, you can easily call it with a shebang command.
+If `wslshot` is in your PATH, call it with a shebang command:

 ```vim
 :.!wslshot